 Fiction, poetry, biography and letters – both hardback and paperback.

 This applies to educational books produced for schools, colleges and universities.
 The ability to capture and retain the readers’ attention is important in this category.
-Three books will be chosen from the categories and one will be the overall winner and two will be highly commended.

 For example atlases, research studies, should include clean designs, exceptional finishing and can be complimented with photography.